-Primary indicators:

-Increase in percentage of persons on public funding who have a lease or own their own home.
-This indicator is a crucial measure of self-determination.40
+- Primary indicators: - Increase in percentage of persons on public funding who have a lease or own their own home.
+This indicator is a crucial measure of self-determination.

-40 A lease agreement or purchase agreement is a reflection of the tenant's or purchaser's decisions regarding where to live and the circumstances under which they will live.
+&lt;sup>47 A lease agreement or purchase agreement is a reflection of the tenant's or purchaser's decisions regarding where to live and the circumstances under which they will live.
 A lease or purchase agreement is the common manner of securing housing in the community.
 The lease or purchase agreement sets out rights and responsibilities.
 Institutional settings, including homeless shelters, typically do not enter into lease agreements with the residents.
-An increase in the number of persons with disabilities who rely on public funding for health care, supportive, and or social services who have a lease or purchase agreement is an indication of an increase in
+An increase in the number of persons with disabilities who rely on public funding for health care, supportive, and or social services who have a lease or purchase agreement is an indication of an increase in the number of persons living in integrated settings and should directly correspond to a decrease in the number of persons living in institutional settings.

-- Increase in individual choice and in the number of persons living in the most integrated settings appropriate to their needs. - Increase in persons with disabilities living in affordable housing (defined as not costburdened, or paying 30% or less of their income towards housing costs).41

-Secondary indicators:

-- Increase in percent of housing options with high levels of community characteristics - Increase in percent of persons with disabilities moving to settings with a higher level of community characteristics. - Increase in persons who are not severely housing cost-burdened (paying 50% or less of their income towards housing costs).
+- Increase in individual choice and in the number of persons living in the most integrated settings appropriate to their needs. - Increase in persons with disabilities living in affordable housing (defined as not costburdened or paying 30% or less of their income towards housing costs). - Secondary indicators: - Increase in percent of housing options with high levels of community characteristics - Increase in percent of persons with disabilities moving to settings with a higher level of community characteristics. - Increase in persons who are not severely housing cost-burdened (paying 50% or less of their income towards housing costs).